Horus: Heru-Behdeti (Horus of Behdet)

-The winged sun of Horus of Edfu and depicted on the top of pylons in the ancient temples throughout Egypt.
+The winged sun of Horus of Edfu is a symbol in associated with divinity, royalty, and power in ancient Egypt.
+The winged sun was depicted on the top of pylons in the ancient temples throughout Egypt.

-Her-em-akhet (Horus in the Horizon)
+Har-em-akhet (Horus in the Horizon)

-Her-em-akhet (or Horemakhet), (Harmakhis in Greek), represented the dawn and the early morning sun.
+Har-em-akhet or Horemakhet (Harmakhis in Greek) represented the dawn and the early morning sun.
 He was often depicted as a sphinx with the head of a man (like the Great Sphinx of Giza), or as a hieracosphinx, a creature with a lion's body and a falcon's head and wings, sometimes with the head of a lion or ram (the latter providing a link to the god Khepri, the rising sun).
 It was believed that he was the inspiration for the Great Sphinx of Giza, constructed under the order of Khafre, whose head it depicts.